SigmaWorker/How_to_get_games/README.md

 4.Then wait for a day or 2

-DON"F FUCKING ASK ME IF I SAY NO JUST WAIT 2 WEEK THEN EMAIL ME BACK
+DON'F FUCKING ASK ME IF I SAY NO JUST WAIT 2 WEEK THEN EMAIL ME BACK